Mendenhall Glacier: Flooding

 Since 2011, periodic glacial floods have occurred from the Suicide Basin into the lake and downstream Mendenhall River.
 A major release in 2023 destroyed two buildings.

 Retreat

 Causes

 The glacier is retreating due to a generally warming climate in Southeast Alaska, linked to global warming driven by climate change.
 The US Forest Service, which manages the Mendenhall Glacier, wrote "because glaciers are a product of climate, they respond to climate change."

 The Mendenhall Glacier has retreated approximately 2.5 miles since its most recent maxima during the Little Ice Age in the mid-1700s.

 In a joint article for the Juneau Empire Geologist Cathy Connor and Geophysicist Roman Motyka, both professors of the University of Alaska said "climatic warming coupled with ice loss through iceberg calving are the reasons the Mendenhall Glacier is retreating and shrinking."

-It is expected the glacier face will soon pull out of the lake.
+In November 2025, the face of the glacier had officially retreated from Mendenhall Lake for the first time in modern history.